lo6ic/cs-blog/posts/build-a-simple-blog-with-angular-and-scully.md

 When it asks for the target folder, type 'posts' (without the quotes).

 Now you should see a brand new markdown file created in your 'posts' directory with the title "Angular and Scully".
 Notice the description has been defaulted in as well as the default published status of 'false'.

+Note: if the command doesn't work, you can simply create a new '.md' file in the source folder.

 At this point we can play around with creating fake content to "fill in" the post.
 I like to use the lorem ipsum generater for these types of tasks (<a href="https://loremipsum.io/" target="_blank">https://loremipsum.io/</a>).